 The suspension was ordered in August as discipline after the league investigated allegations he used force against his girlfriend in the summer of 2016.
 Elliott vehemently denied the allegations as recently as last week, saying he was not an abuser.
 He stated that he considered the ruling unfair and would get in touch with an appeals law firm specializing in his case in order to have the ruling overturned.

 A federal appeals court last month tossed out his court challenge in Texas, but the league’s request for a New York court to affirm that it had acted properly led a Manhattan judge to rule last month that Elliott must begin his suspension.
 After the union appealed, the lower-court decision was temporarily stayed, allowing Elliott to play last Sunday.

 By Thursday’s ruling, Elliott had already left the courthouse without speaking to reporters, though he shook the hand of a person who shouted that he was a “huge fan” as Elliott raced down steps to a sport utility vehicle.

-Although the league won the battle, the appeals judges took a few shots at the NFL for its handling of the suspension of a 22-year-old athlete who will be sidelined while he’s second in the league with 783 yards rushing and tied for the league lead with seven rushing touchdowns.
+Although the league won the battle thanks to the help of their appeal lawyers, the appeals judges took a few shots at the NFL for its handling of the suspension of a 22-year-old athlete who will be sidelined while he’s second in the league with 783 yards rushing and tied for the league lead with seven rushing touchdowns.

 Circuit Judge Dennis Jacobs told Paul Clement, the NFL’s lawyer, that he found it odd that the issue was “such a frantic emergency that it can’t wait another couple months.”